arneschmidt/ssl_and_mil_cancer_classification/README.md

     * To test the model use the test configurations test_config.yaml, f.e.:
         * `python src/main.py -dc ./dataset_dependent/camelyon16/experiments/efficient_labeling/P_5/test_config.yaml`
 4. To see the output, see below description of logging.

-## Trained Models
-The trained keras h5-models of the experiments are all available and can be sent by the authors to reproduce all experiment results.
-They are ~100Mb each and too big to include them in github or the supplementary material.

 ## Experiment Logging
 * Logging is done with mlflow (https://mlflow.org/docs/latest/tracking.html), it is already installed if you followed the installation guidlines above